 Since the beginning of the foreclosure crisis, more foreclosures have occurred in California than any other state.
 California metropolitan areas have made up a majority of the hardest hit cities in the nation for most of the last three years.

-The foreclosure crisis is a direct result of the abusive mortgage lending practices, lax regulatory oversight, and Wall Street slicing and dicing of loans that marred the last several years.
+The foreclosure crisis is a direct result of the abusive mortgage lending practices, lax regulatory oversight, and Wall Street slicing and dicing of loans.
 As a result, California homeowners and communities were saddled and saturated with high cost subprime and option ARM loans that many could not afford and that some did not even understand.
 Just as the monthly payments on these loans started to spike, the housing bubble burst.
 Housing values began to fall steeply, and the economy began to falter, leaving Californians with increasing housing payments but falling incomes and home values.
 Foreclosures are not only devastating for working families trying to stay in their homes, they also have profound impacts on neighboring homeowners, tenants, city and county governments, local communities, and the broader economy.

 CRC has been successful in focusing policy makers and the public on the inadequacies of current foreclosure prevention policies and performance.
 Our surveys of housing counseling agencies have been widely cited, and have helped to counter misleading industry messages about how many people are being helped.
 Additional CRC research has highlighted the disproportionate impact of bad lending practices and foreclosure on neighborhoods of color, even as all communities continue to be affected.